-- A.4.3.1 Specimen conditioning and testing.
+A.4.3.1 Specimen conditioning and testing.
 Unless otherwise specified in the contract or purchase order (see A.6.2), specimens for tensile and shear testing shall be conditioned in accordance with procedure A of ASTM D618.
 Specimens for other testing shall be conditioned for a minimum of 2 hours in accordance with ASTM D618.
-Testing shall be at 73.4 ± 3.6 F (23 ± 2 C) and 50 ± 5 percent relative humidity. - A.4.3.2 Hardness.
+Testing shall be at $73.4 \pm 3.6$ F ( $23 \pm 2$ C) and $50 \pm 5$ percent relative humidity.

+A.4.3.2 Hardness.
 A shore "O" durometer or equivalent shall be used to test as follows: Set the roving ball on its end on a horizontal flat surface.
 Support the ball with one hand, hold the durometer in the other, and bring the instrument plunger and foot into contact with outermost layer of roving.
 Apply such pressure as is required to bring about constancy in the reading attained on the dial indicator.
 Three readings shall be made randomly spaced around the circumference and along the length of the ball.

-- A.4.3.3 Catenary.
-Unless otherwise specified in the contract or purchase order (see A.6.2), this test is not applicable to roving having a yield less than 700 yards per pound.
+A.4.3.3 Catenary.
+Unless otherwise specified in the contract or purchase order (see A.6.2), this test is applicable only to roving having a yield more than 700 yards per pound.
 One specimen per roving ball shall be tested and each obtained by pulling roving from the ball until the slack is taken off, then tying a knot in the roving approximately 12 inches from the package.
 The roving shall be pulled over a spindle and clamped to a strand which is located approximately 50 feet from the spindle.
 After returning to the roving ball and holding a 50 foot portion of the strand tight, a hard knot shall be tied.
-A clamp and sufficient weights to give a total of 2 ± 0.1 pounds shall be placed on the hanging end of the roving.
-The roving shall be grasped lightly at the center of the span (25 feet) and pulled down 1 foot.
+A clamp and sufficient weights to give a total of $2 \pm 0.1$ pounds shall be placed on the hanging end of the roving.
 The roving shall be released.
 The pull down and release shall be repeated three additional times.
-The distance between the furthermost separated strands perpendicular to the lengthwise direction shall be measured. - A.4.3.4 Roving yield.
+The distance between the furthermost separated strands perpendicular to the lengthwise direction shall be measured.

+A.4.3.4 Roving yield.
 One specimen shall be tested per roving ball sample.
-The roving yield shall be computed by dividing the weight into measured length resulting in units such as yards/pound (see A.6.3). - A.4.3.5 Tensile strength.
-Five specimens per roving ball shall be tested in accordance with ASTM D 2343.
-The roving shall be tested on specimens made with resin specified in the contract or purchase order (see A.6.2). - A.4.3.6 Horizontal shear strength test.
+The roving yield shall be computed by dividing the weight into measured length resulting in units such as yards/pound (see A.6.3).

+A.4.3.5 Tensile strength.
+A minimum of five specimens per roving ball shall be tested in accordance with ASTM D 2343.
+The roving shall be tested on specimens made with resin specified in the contract or purchase order (see A.6.2).

+A.4.3.6 Horizontal shear strength test.
 When specified in the contract or purchase order (see A.6.2), a horizontal shear strength test shall be performed.
-Unless otherwise specified in the contract or purchase order (see A.6.2), a minimum of five (5) specimens per roving shall be tested in accordance with ASTM D2344/D2344M when this test is required. - A.4.3.7 Package density.
+Unless otherwise specified in the contract or purchase order (see A.6.2), a minimum of five (5) specimens per roving shall be tested in accordance with ASTM D2344/D2344M when this test is required.

+A.4.3.7 Package density.
 One density determination is made for each ball (package) in the sample from the lot being tested.
 Density (reported to the nearest 0.001 pounds/cubic inch) is determined by measuring inside diameter to the nearest 1/16 inch with a steel rule, outside diameter to the nearest 1/16 inch with a circumference tape (or steel rule), length to the nearest 1/16 inch with a steel rule and ball (package) weight to the nearest 0.1 pound and calculating the following: